Tommy O'Connell: Professional career

 O'Connell played backup duty in his rookie year of 1953, having 67 total passes that year in relief.
 He then underwent military service for the next two years.
 Midway through the 1956 season, he signed with the Cleveland Browns, who needed a backup quarterback for Babe Parilli after previous injury to George Ratterman.
 When Parilli separated his shoulder, O'Connell was tapped to start the last five games of the season.
 He threw four touchdowns to eight interceptions with 551 yards as the Browns went 3–2 to close the year.

 In 1957, he was selected to the Pro Bowl and went 7–1–1 as a starter, which saw O'Connell and star rookie Jim Brown lead the Browns to the Eastern Conference title; O'Connell passed for 1,229 yards with 9 touchdowns to 8 interceptions.
+He was on pace to lead the league in passer rating, having gotten to 93.3 before suffering an injury (due to not meeting the minimum amount of pass attempts after throwing just 110, Johnny Unitas, who threw 301 in a season while having a 88.0 passer rating, finished in 1st).
 In the penultimate game of the year, he suffered an injury to his fibula that saw him have three hairline fractures in his leg that was initially stated to be an ankle sprain.
 However, he elected to play through the injury with Novocaine for the NFL Championship Game against the Detroit Lions.
-O'Connell went 4-of-8 for 61 yards with two interceptions before he was taken out for Milt Plum in the subsequent 59-14 loss.
+O'Connell went 4-of-8 for 61 yards with two interceptions before he was taken out for Milt Plum in the subsequent 59–14 loss.

 He retired after the year only to return to football in 1960 with the American Football League.
 O'Connell was the first quarterback to start a game for the Bills in their history, doing so against the New York Titans on September 11.
 He went just 2-of-10 for 37 yards and one interception in the 27-3 loss.
 He played for the Buffalo Bills in 1960 and 1961 and started seven combined games (winning just once), throwing seven touchdowns to fourteen interceptions before retiring again.
 He served as an investor in Boston after retiring.
 He was to be the first offensive coordinator of the Cincinnati Bengals in 1968 but declined due to his business interests; Cincinnati hired Bill Walsh instead.